jupyter-book/jupyter-book/docs/tutorial/plugins.md

 Here's how to interpret the above:

+`name`
-- **name**: The name of the directive in MyST (ie, how you will write the direcive)
+: The name of the directive in MyST (i.e., how you will write the directive)

+`doc`
-- **doc**: A docstring to help others know what the directive does.
+: A docstring to help others know what the directive does.

+`arg`
-- **arg**: Tell MyST that this directive expects an argument of a "String" type.
+: Tell MyST that this directive expects an argument of a "String" type.

+`run(data, vfile, ctx)`
-- **`run(data, vfile, ctx)`**: A special function all directives must have.
+: A special function all directives must have.
 This is executed when the directive is run.

+`data`
-  - **`data`**: A data object provided to each directive when it is run.
+: A data object provided to each directive when it is run.
 This contains information about the directive, and also other information about what's on the page.

+`vfile`
-  - **`vfile`**: A [VFile](https://github.com/vfile/vfile) object.
+: A [VFile](https://github.com/vfile/vfile) object.
 This is a virtual file object that contains information about the page that the directive is being run on.

+`ctx`
-  - **`ctx`**: A context object provided to each directive when it is run.
+: A context object provided to each directive when it is run.
 This provides helper functions and information for working with MyST.

 Next, we'll add some logic to this directive so that it does something when we run it.